Gooxey/goolog/README.md

 fn main() {
     // Initializing the logger
-    // When you enable the wasm feature, you have only one parameter init_logger(None, None);
+    // When you enable the wasm feature, you have only two parameters init_logger(None, None, None);

     // See the macros module for all possible log types. info!("Main", "Initialized the goolog logger.");